bharathsudharsan/Edge2Train/README.md

 ### Train set size vs train time

-The relationship between training time (sec), training set size (number of rows), and feature dimension can be analyzed from the below Figure.
-Data for the plot is the results ontained from MCUs.
+The relationship between training time (sec), training set size (number of rows), and feature dimension can be analyzed from the below Figure (plotted data is the results ontained from MCUs).

 ![alt text](https://github.com/bharathsudharsan/Edge2Train/blob/main/samples_vs_time.png)